LoopOnCode/UnitySensor/README.md

   <img width="360" src="./images/EspHomeUnityDiscover.png">
 </p>

-Note: If you do not have the ESPHome Add-on then follow the Installing ESPHome Dashboard steps [here](https://esphome.io/guides/getting_started_hassio.html).
+If you do not have the ESPHome Add-on then follow the 'Installing ESPHome Dashboard' steps [here](https://esphome.io/guides/getting_started_hassio.html).

 The device will then appear in Settings -> Devices & Services.
 <p align="center">